snoyberg/yesoddocs/book/basics.markdown

 Overall, this is the same.
 Our foundation is now Links instead of HelloWorld, and in addition to the HomeR resource, we've added Page1R and Page2R.
 As such, we've also added two more handler functions: getPage1R and getPage2R.

 The only truly new feature is inside the hamlet quasi-quotation on lines 10-12.
-We'll delve into syntax later, but we can that:
+We'll delve into syntax later, but we can see that:

     %a!href=@Page1R@ Go to page 1!